Breaking the Canon Of Western Lit

 “Did y’all know that many of the ‘classics’ were written before the 50s?
 Think of US society before then and the values that shaped this nation afterwards.
 THAT is what is in those books.
 That is why we gotta switch it up.
 It ain’t just about ‘being old.’ #DisruptTexts.”

 The movement #DisruptTexts exploded after Germán’s tweet and was employed by young and old students and teachers as reasoning for removing literature from reading lists in universities, schools, and colleges.
 In 2021, English teacher Heather Levine posted on her twitter that she had successfully managed to remove Homer’s Odyssey from her high school curriculum in Lawrence, Massachusetts.
 The argument?
 That the book is sexist because Penelope is not involved in any of the violent and arduous adventures of her husband, Odysseus.
-To further illustrate the absurdity arising from the #DisruptTexts movement alongside this damning censorship of Homer’s epic classic, observe this quote from Germán:
+To further illustrate some of the views arising from the #DisruptTexts movement alongside this censorship of Homer’s epic, observe this quote from Germán:

 “Though we enjoy reading some of the plots in his plays and acknowledge the depth and complexity within many of his plot arcs and characters, we also find that educators are often taught to see Shakespearean plays as near perfection, his characters as ‘archetypes’, and to persist in… indoctrinating students into a false notion of the primacy (and superiority) of the English language … We do not see these same problematic approaches in other plays where whiteness and the male voice are not centered.”